Scotlandshire

 Scotlandshire is a term used to denote either the anglicisation of Scotland or the subordinate political relationship with England.
-It is recorded as early as 1706 in James Hodges' anti-Union Third Treatise.
+It is recorded as early as 1706 in James Hodges's anti-Union Third Treatise.

-By placing the suffix -shire after the country's name, the term attempts to parody the early modern tendency to place the word -shire after some ancient Scottish regions, as well as implicating in a tongue-in-cheek manner that Scotland has the status of an English county, rather than that of a distinct nation.
+By placing the suffix -shire after the country's name, the term parodies the early modern tendency to place the word -shire after some ancient Scottish regions, as well as implicating in a tongue-in-cheek manner that Scotland has the status of an English county, rather than that of a distinct nation.
 Hence, the term is political in nature.

 Several historic regions of Scotland have at times had the suffix -shire added when Scotland broadly adopted English-style county councils during the 19th century.